 Ideally, you should contact the Office of Disability Services immediately after placing your deposit as an incoming student, or in the first two weeks of the semester if you are a returning student.
 This will allow the Office of Disability Services staff to contact you and offer assistance in various areas of orientation at Susquehanna.
-Please keep in mind that if requests for accommodations are not made within a timely manner, faculty and staff may not be able to fully provide an accommodation and/or are not obligated to give accommodations.
+Please keep in mind that if requests for accommodations are not made within a timely manner, faculty and staff may not be able to fully provide an accommodation.

 Requests for accommodations are submitted to the Office of Disability Services.
 This office is located in Fisher Hall, Room 204.
 You may contact the Disability Services staff via email at email@example.com or by phone at 570-372-4412.
 Documentation may also be sent by fax to 570-372-2778.
 All services are confidential.

 To obtain classroom, housing, or dining accommodations at Susquehanna University, you must submit a Request for Accommodations form to the Office of Disability Services (ODS) along with documentation from a qualified professional, preferably within the first two weeks of the semester.
 Once the documentation is reviewed, the director will meet with talk with you to determine appropriate accommodations.

 After receiving an email containing your “Letter of Accommodations” each semester, you will forward it to each of your professors.
 You will need to contact each instructor to arrange a convenient time to discuss your accommodations.

 Students are discouraged from handing their professors the letters after class with the expectation that the accommodation will be arranged without discussion.